genn-team/genn/docs/custom_models.rst

 Custom update models
 ---------------------
-Custom update models define operations that can
+Custom update models define operations on model variables that can be triggered on demand by the user.
 New custom update models are defined by calling:

 .. autofunction:: pygenn.create_custom_update_model